wolberlab/OpenMMDL/docs/simulation_output.rst

    * - Name
      - Description
    * - centered_old_coordinates_top.pdb
-     - Topology File of the centered protein in PDB Format.
+     - Topology file of the centered protein in PDB format.
    * - centered_old_coordinates_top.gro
-     - Topology File of the centered protein in Gromacs GRO Format.
+     - Topology file of the centered protein in Gromacs GRO format.
    * - centered_old_coordinates.dcd
-     - Trajectory File of the centered protein in DCD Format.
+     - Trajectory file of the centered protein in DCD format.
    * - centered_old_coordinates.xtc
-     - Trajectory File of the centered protein in XTC Format.
+     - Trajectory file of the centered protein in XTC format.
    * - centered_traj_unaligned.dcd
-     - Trajectory File of the unaligned centered protein in DCD Format with all atoms and new coordinates.
+     - Trajectory file of the unaligned centered protein in DCD format with all atoms and new coordinates.
    * - centered_traj_unaligned.xtc
-     - Trajectory File of the unaligned centered protein in XTC Format with all atoms and new coordinates.
+     - Trajectory file of the unaligned centered protein in XTC format with all atoms and new coordinates.
    * - prot_lig_traj_unaligned.dcd*
-     - Trajectory File of the unaligned centered protein in DCD Format with only protein and ligand atoms and new coordinates.
+     - Trajectory file of the unaligned centered protein in DCD format with only protein and ligand atoms and new coordinates.
    * - prot_lig_traj_unaligned.xtc*
-     - Trajectory File of the unaligned centered protein in XTC Format with only protein and ligand atoms and new coordinates.
+     - Trajectory file of the unaligned centered protein in XTC format with only protein and ligand atoms and new coordinates.

 Final Output
 ------------------------------
-**Final Output**: A folder that contains the final files after the MD Simulation, ready to be analyzed.
+**Final Output**: A folder that contains the final files after the MD simulation, ready to be analyzed.
 This folder contains 2 subfolders.

 1. *All Atoms*: Folder that contains the centered topology files of all atoms with new coordinates according to the center of mass.